akashic

 Colorado's 3rd stretches across the state's mountainous western half, encompassing coal, oil, and gas country alongside ski resort communities.
 Its 2024 presidential margin of R+7 reflects a rural-exurban electorate that has trended consistently rightward over the past decade.

-Its demographics — a population of 734,202, a 76% non-Hispanic-white share, a median household income of $72,274 — situate the district close to national averages on several dimensions.
+A population of 734,202, a 76% non-Hispanic-white share, and a median household income of $72,274 describe the district.

 Compare two places, side by side